-The supervision of internal models is based on current applicable EU and national law, including CRR, the relevant regulatory technical standards of the EBA and EBA guidelines with which the ECB has announced its intention to comply.
-The internal risk models that the Bank has implemented are supervised and monitored continuously by the supervisory authorities, with whom the Bank maintains a regular dialogue on the matter.
-Adjustments to those models, with a view to their better calibration in light of possible context changes, requested by the supervisory authorities or as a result of the Bank's initiative, or related to new regulation implementation may have an impact on the amount of risk weighted assets ("RWA"), and, consequently, affect the capital ratios of the Bank.
-The revised regulatory framework of Basel III was implemented in the EU through the adoption of Regulation 575/2013/EU of the European Parliament and of the Council of 26 June 2013, as amended or superseded from time to time, on prudential requirements ("CRR") and Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013, as amended or superseded from time to time, on access to the activity of credit institutions on prudential requirements ("CRD IV").
-The CRD IV package is comprised of a directive (CRD IV) governing the access to banking activity, and a regulation (CRR) establishing how to calculate the amount of capital that banks and investment firms must set aside; it also lays down requirements on reporting and liquidity.
+The revised regulatory framework of Basel III was implemented in the EU through the adoption of Regulation 575/2013/EU of the European Parliament and of the Council of 26 June 2013, as amended, on prudential requirements ("CRR") and Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013, as amended, on access to the activity of credit institutions on prudential requirements ("CRD").
+The CRR and the CRD establish the prudential regulatory framework for credit institutions and investment firms.
+The directive governs the access to banking activity, and the CRR establishes how to calculate the amount of capital that banks and investment firms must set aside, and it also lays down requirements on reporting and liquidity.

-The CRR is directly applicable to Member States since January 2014 and includes the following provisions in addition to the minimum capital requirement for CET1 capital of 4.5% of RWA, of 6% for Tier 1 capital ratio and the total capital ratio of 8.0%:
+The CRR is directly applicable to Member States since January 2014 and includes the following provisions in addition to the minimum capital requirement for CET1 capital of 4.5% of risk weighted assets ("RWA"), of 6% for Tier 1 capital ratio and the total capital ratio of 8.0%:

-- (i) an additional capital conservation ratio requirement of 2.5% over common equity; - (ii) a countercyclical capital buffer, which will be between 0.0% and 2.5% of RWA with the ability to absorb losses as a function of the credit cycle subject to its application by national supervisory authorities;

-- (iii) a systemic risk buffer and a buffer for other systemically important institution; and - (iv) the leverage ratio of 3.0%.
+- (i) an additional capital conservation ratio requirement of 2.5% over common equity; - (ii) a countercyclical capital buffer, which will be between 0.0% and 2.5% of RWA with the ability to absorb losses as a function of the credit cycle subject to its application by national supervisory authorities; - (iii) a systemic risk buffer and a buffer for other systemically important institution; and - (iv) the leverage ratio of 3.0%.